MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_08_refactor_large_functions.md

     If the Chat view isn't already open, you can open it by selecting the **Chat** icon at the top of the Visual Studio Code window.

-1. In the Chat view, ensure that the chat mode is set to **Ask** and the model is set to **GPT-4.1**.
+1. In the Chat view, ensure that the chat mode is set to **Ask** and the model is set to **GPT-4o**.

     These settings are available in the bottom-left corner of the Chat view.
 GitHub Copilot's **Ask** mode is used to ask general coding questions and generate code-related explanations.
-The **GPT-4.1** model, which is included with the GitHub Copilot Free plan, is a good choice for code analysis and refactoring guidance.
+The **GPT-4o** model, which is included with the GitHub Copilot Free plan, is a good choice for code analysis and refactoring guidance.

     You'll be using GitHub Copilot's **Agent** mode later in this exercise, but for now you'll use **Ask** mode for code analysis and explanations.

     > **NOTE**: GitHub Copilot's responses can vary based on the selected model.
 We suggest that you use the specified model when performing this lab exercise.
 You can repeat the exercise with a different model to see the differences.

-1. In Visual Studio Code, navigate to **src/ECommerce.ApplicationCore/Services/OrderProcessor.cs**.
+1. Use the SOLUTION EXPLORER view to locate the **OrderProcessor.cs** file.

+    Expand the **src/ECommerce.ApplicationCore/Services** folder to locate the **OrderProcessor.cs** file.

 1. Open the **OrderProcessor.cs** file in the code editor.

-    The OrderProcessor.cs file provides the main order processing service for the app.
+    The OrderProcessor.cs file provides the order processing service for the app.

 1. Take a minute to review the **OrderProcessor** class.